7 tips for using credit cards while traveling

 5. Stay alert

 Scope out your surroundings with an eye toward your personal and financial safety, just as you would at any other time.
+A money belt or travel purse to keep your belongings close can make life easier while you’re out, too, Velasquez says.

 Make sure to opt for credit cards over debit cards for making purchases.
 “You have more protections,” Velasquez says.
 Plus, if there are problems, you’re disputing a credit line instead of actual cash.